2006 Belarusian presidential election: Western countries

-The report of the OSCE claimed that the election failed to meet commitments for democratic processes.
+The report of the OSCE stated that the election failed to meet democratic standards.

-On 20 March, the State Department refused to accept the election results and called for a new vote.
-On 15 May, George W. Bush issued a proclamation barring high-ranking Belarusian officials from traveling to the USA.
-Later, on 16 June, he introduced financial sanctions against 10 individuals, including Lukashenko, for undermining democratic processes.
+On 20 March, the State Department called for a new vote.
+In May, George W. Bush issued a proclamation restricting members of the Belarusian government from traveling to the US.
+In June, he introduced financial sanctions against 10 people, including Lukashenko, for undermining democratic processes.

-On 6 April, the European Parliament adopted a resolution condemning the "failed Presidential elections."
-This was followed by the Council of the European Union sanctioning 31 individuals, including Alexander Lukashenko, on 10 April.
+On 6 April, the European Parliament adopted a resolution that condemned the "failed Presidential elections".
+The Council of the European Union sanctioned 31 people, including Lukashenko.
 In October, Milinkievič was awarded the Sakharov Prize, the EU's top human rights award.

-Czech President Vaclav Klaus decided not to congratulate the re-elected Belarusian President.
+Czech President Václav Klaus decided not to congratulate the Belarusian President.

 Russia

-The CIS observation mission deemed the elections open and transparent.
 Russian President Vladimir Putin called Lukashenko the day after the elections to congratulate him.
-On 24 March, Russian Foreign Minister Sergey Lavrov claimed that OSCE mission had played an instigatory role.
+A few days later, Russian Foreign Minister Sergey Lavrov claimed that the OSCE mission had played a provocative role and accused it of declaring elections illegitimate before the election day.

 Pro-government media lauded the outcome as a defeat for "orange" political technologies.
-Meanwhile, the liberal opposition condemned Lukashenko's actions, and on 26 March, a protest they organized, involving about ten people, was dispersed.
+The liberal opposition condemned Lukashenko's actions, and organized a protest of about ten people which was dispersed.

-Russia stated on 30 March that Belarus's gas prices were unacceptably lower than European ones.
-By 19 April, Belarus reportedly agreed to cede some control of Beltransgaz, the state natural gas monopoly.
-Russia had sought this control since the early 1990s, nearly securing a similar deal in April 2002 that ultimately had no follow-up.
-The formal agreement, signed on 18 May 2007, allowed Gazprom to acquire a 50% stake in the company by paying $2.5 billion from 2007 to 2010.
+Russia said on 30 March that Belarus's gas prices were unacceptably lower than European ones.
+By 19 April, Belarus agreed to cede some control of the state natural gas monopoly, Beltransgaz.
+Russia had sought this control since the early 1990s, nearly getting a similar deal in April 2002.
+The formal agreement was signed in May 2007 and allowed Gazprom to acquire a 50% stake in the company by paying $2.5 billion from 2007 to 2010.